Meet PC Abhilasha Bajwa

 I wanted to do something meaningful with my life, something with purpose that I could look back on in years to come with pride that I made a positive difference to people’s lives.
 A legacy to tell my grandchildren about with pride.

-I hope to ensure that no matter what your background or who you are, you have an equal chance of succeeding in TVP and that no factors hold anyone back within the organisation.
+As a previous member of TVP’s Positive Action and Engagement Team (PAET), I hope to ensure that no matter what your background or who you are, you have an equal chance of succeeding and that no factors hold anyone back within policing.

-Advice or encouragement you’d give to someone apprehensive about joining.
+What advice or encouragement would you give to someone apprehensive about joining?

 It is important to remember that absolutely everyone has something valuable to bring to policing.
 Whether it be an in depth understanding about a particular culture or ethnicity, difference in age or gender, variety in experience before policing, maybe even a personal life experience which has shaped how you think – it is all valued in the world of policing.
 This diversity is so important!
 If you are someone who has strong, positive morals and values, and who believes in doing the right thing, then the police may well be the perfect job for you.